AtharSayed/Intellitube/Readme.md

 6. Provides a secure and intuitive **login and sign-up experience** for user management.
 7. Displays all analysis results within a beautiful, clean, and concise **custom web interface**.
 8. Provide a proper report with timestamp for download and document purpose of the entire process
-9. Transcript correction layer to correct the incorrect words from the transcription
+9. Transcript correction using local Mistral via Ollama to fix transcription errors.

 ---